 Sierra Sage Comfort Cream contains 100% organic ingredients, including beeswax, chamomile flowers, and extra virgin olive oil.
 At $13 for a 2-ounce tub, this is the least expensive of the Good Stuff.
 I hadn’t yet discovered Sierra Sage products when Felix was born, but this is now my go-to gift for nursing friends!
 Buy Sierra Sage Comfort Cream from Gimme the Good Stuff’s online store.

 Earth Mama Angel Baby Natural Nipple Butter contains ingredients safe for baby–such as organic olive oil and mango butter.
-This cream brought me a bit of relief, and can be found in lots of brick-and-mortar retailers or on Amazon, for around $16 for a 2-ounce tub.
+This cream brought me a bit of relief, and can be found in lots of brick-and-mortar retailers, online from Earth Mama Angel Baby or on Amazon, for around $16 for a 2-ounce tub.